Level 6

 Teaching

-You are taught through a combination of lectures, seminars and workshops, which enable you to discuss and develop your understanding of the discipline of Digital Animation.
-You will use industry-standard PCs and the Creative Suite programs and have access to various facilities including the 3D, Printmaking & Photography studio.
+You are taught through a combination of lectures, seminars and workshops, which enable you to discuss and develop your understanding of the discipline of animation.
+You will use industry-standard PCs and the Creative Suite programs and have access to various facilities including the 3D, Printmaking & Photography studio (Luker Road campus).
 You will also have access to hardware such as the laser & vinyl cutters, 3D Printer and scanners.
-At Level 4 you typically have around 13 hours contact time per week, typically consisting of:
+As an example in the first term at Level 4 you typically have around 13 hours contact time per week, typically consisting of:

-- Two hours of Contextual Studies (either lecture or one-to-one tutorial)
+• Two / Three hours of Theory as Practice (either lecture or one-to-one tutorial).

 Units are delivered through a variety of methods of teaching and learning.
 These will include: